Cmput416F21/PyGlueTokenizer/README.md

 A tool for obtaining natural language summaries of Python functions by utilizing Code2Seq and CodeGen.

 ## Team:
-Abdelrahman Abdalla
+- Abdelrahman Abdalla
-Kiran Deol
+- Kiran Deol
-Nahome Wolde-Giorgis
+- Nahome Wolde-Giorgis

 ### Steps

-0. if you don't have it installed
+0. if you don't have virtualenv installed

     - `python3 -m pip install virtualenv`